rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

 ### Create a Feature Request issue

-Don't see a ticket for a feature you'd like to see in Reaction?
-Follow these steps:
+Don't see a ticket for a feature you'd like to see in DemandFollow these steps:

-1. Create an issue in the [Reaction Feature Requests](https://github.com/reactioncommerce/reaction-feature-requests) repository detailing the feature.
+1. Create an issue in the [Demandeature Requests](https://github.com/reactioncommerce/reaction-feature-requests) repository detailing the feature.
 2. Upon team review, the team will provide next steps for how to get started on the feature.

 If you are interested in a specific aspect of the project but aren't sure where to begin, feel free to ask us on Gitter.